-The Blood borne Pathogens Exposure Control Program (BBP) has been developed by San Bernardino Community College District (SBCCD) to promote safe work practices for employees in an effort to reduce occupational exposure, including but not limited to Hepatitis Viruses B and C (HBV and HCV) and Human Immunodeficiency Virus (HIV) via potentially contaminated blood and other bodily fluids (blood borne pathogens) as outlined in the California Code of Regulations (CCR) Title 8, Section 5193 and Code of Federal Regulations (CFR) 1910.1030, Blood borne Pathogens - General Industry Standard.
+The Bloodborne Pathogens Exposure Control Program (BBP) has been developed by San Bernardino Community College District (SBCCD) to promote safe work practices for employees and students in college occupational programs in an effort to reduce occupational exposure, including but not limited to Hepatitis Viruses B and C (HBV and HCV) and Human Immunodeficiency Virus (HIV) via potentially contaminated blood and other bodily fluids (bloodborne pathogens) as outlined in the California Code of Regulations (CCR) Title 8, Section 5193 and Code of Federal Regulations (CFR) 1910.1030, Bloodborne Pathogens - General Industry Standard.

-In addition to protecting College employees from the health hazards associated with blood borne pathogens, the BBP identifies provisions for the appropriate treatment and counseling of any employee who may become exposed during the course of the work.
-The College encourages its employees to use safe work practices including but are not limited to the following:
+In addition to protecting employees and students in college occupational programs from the health hazards associated with blood borne pathogens, the BBP identifies provisions for the appropriate treatment and counseling of any employee or student in a college occupational program who may become exposed within the scope of work.
+SBCCD encourages its employees and students in college occupational programs to use safe work practices, including but not limited to the following:

-- Being responsible in following safe work practices to minimize exposure to blood borne pathogens. - Never underestimating the risk of exposure to blood borne pathogens.
+- Being responsible in following safe work practices to minimize exposure to bloodborne pathogens. • - Never underestimating the risk of exposure to bloodborne pathogens.